dnscryptio/doc-pub/key-management.md

 ### Key holder ###

+The key holder is based on Raspberry Pi hardware that runs timed jobs to generate and push service keys to key storage.

 ### Key storage ###

 Service key and certificates are stored in an AWS s3 bucket, with a